-Products: they violate federal and state law and falsely warrantee that the Products contain no artificial flavor.

-- 118. These Product label statements "Berry flavored," "Strawberry and Kiwi flavored," or "other natural flavors" are all illegal label claims in the absence of an accompanying artificial flavor disclosure.
-The Products are required by federal and state law to state prominently on the front labels, "Artificially flavored." - 119.
-Under the uniform mandatory national federal food-product labeling system, the Products' labels are affirmative statements constituting express warranties that the Products contain only natural flavors and contain no artificial flavors. - 120.
-Reasonable consumers are by now accustomed to and rely on the uniform, nation-wide requirements that every food or beverage that contains artificial flavors states this fact prominently on the product's front label. - 121.
-American consumers may not be prepared to recite FDA regulations but are well-familiar by this time with the uniform nationwide food and beverage labeling practices that reflect those decades-old national requirements: if a food or beverage product contains artificial flavoring it will always state prominently on the front label that the product contains "Artificial Flavor" or is "Artificially Flavored." - 122.
-Consumers therefore reasonably conclude from the Product packaging, consistent with decades of experience purchasing food products that comply with the uniform nationwide legal requirements, that the Products contain only natural juices and flavorings. - 123.
-Defendant deceptively fails to disclose the presence of artificial flavoring in the Products, and affirmatively misrepresents the Products as solely naturally flavored, unlawfully misleading consumers to believe that the Products are naturally-flavored fruit juice products when in fact they are artificially flavored and either contain no fruit juice or only token amounts.
+- 116. None of the Products' labels anywhere include the required artificial-flavor closures. - 117.
+None of the Product labeling or ingredient lists inform the consumer, as required by law, that the Products contain artificial flavor. - 118.
+A food or beverage product may not be labeled "Naturally flavored" or "other natural flavors" if it contains any artificial flavoring that simulates, resembles, or reinforces the labeled characterizing flavor. - 119.
+The Products' affirmative label claims are prohibited label declarations for these Products: they violate federal and state law and falsely warrantee that the Products contain no artificial flavor. - 120.
+These Product label statements "Berry flavored," "Strawberry and Kiwi flavored," or "other natural flavors" are all illegal label claims in the absence of an accompanying artificial flavor disclosure.
+The Products are required by federal and state law to state prominently on the front labels, "Artificially flavored." - 121.
+Under the uniform mandatory national federal food-product labeling system, the Products' labels are affirmative statements constituting express warranties that the Products contain only natural flavors and contain no artificial flavors. - 122.
+Reasonable consumers are by now accustomed to and rely on the uniform, nation-wide requirements that every food or beverage that contains artificial flavors states this fact prominently on the product's front label. - 123.
+American consumers may not be prepared to recite FDA regulations but are well-familiar by this time with the uniform nationwide food and beverage labeling practices that reflect those decades-old national requirements: if a food or beverage product contains artificial flavoring it will always state prominently on the front label that the product contains "Artificial Flavor" or is "Artificially Flavored." - 124.
+Consumers therefore reasonably conclude from the Product packaging, consistent with decades of experience purchasing food products that comply with the uniform nationwide legal requirements, that the Products contain only natural juices and flavorings.

-- 124. Because Defendant failed to label the Products lawfully, and instead affirmatively and misleadingly labeled the Products as if they were solely naturally flavored, Plaintiffs were unaware that the Products contained artificial flavors when they purchased them. - 125.
-When purchasing the Products, Plaintiffs were seeking products of particular qualities, specifically products that were flavored only with the natural ingredients claimed on the labels and that did not contain artificial flavors. - 126.
+- 125. Defendant deceptively fails to disclose the presence of artificial flavoring in the Products, and affirmatively misrepresents the Products as solely naturally flavored, unlawfully misleading consumers to believe that the Products are naturally-flavored fruit juice products when in fact they are artificially flavored and either contain no fruit juice or only token amounts. - 126.
+Because Defendant failed to label the Products lawfully, and instead affirmatively and misleadingly labeled the Products as if they were solely naturally flavored, Plaintiffs were unaware that the Products contained artificial flavors when they purchased them. - 127.
+When purchasing the Products, Plaintiffs were seeking products of particular qualities, specifically products that were flavored only with the natural ingredients claimed on the labels and that did not contain artificial flavors. - 128.
 Plaintiffs are reasonable, ordinary consumers.
-Consumer surveys consistently show that the overwhelming majority of consumers will pay more for foods perceived as natural, specifically including foods with no artificial flavors. - 127.
-Plaintiffs and the Class lost money as a result of Defendant's conduct because they purchased products that contained undisclosed and undesirable artificial flavors. - 128.
+Consumer surveys consistently show that the overwhelming majority of consumers will pay more for foods perceived as natural, specifically including foods with no artificial flavors. - 129.
+Plaintiffs and the Class lost money as a result of Defendant's conduct because they purchased products that contained undisclosed and undesirable artificial flavors. - 130.
 Defendant's marketing of the Products reflects this knowledge of consumers' preferences for natural products.
 Defendant intentionally conceals from consumers that the Products are artificially flavored.